Disable Preloader

 Background

-Ironically, doing it right is vital in the learning process.
-But often we drag ourselves to avoid having bad feelings and deviate from the learning process.
+At the outset, doing it right is vital to the learning process, but often we drag ourselves to avoid having bad feelings and deviate from the learning process.
 The four stages of learning aim to ensure you are aware of the stages you will be passing through in the learning process of skill so you don’t fall into the negative feelings that often evolve during the learning.

-The Four Stages of Learning highlight how we at the start are often unconscious of our incompetence.
-The moment we recognise our incompetence and lack of knowledge, the urge to acquiring the skills emerge.
-You now will have to consciously put in the effort to learn the skill, which often exerts time and effort and accompanied by feelings like stress and anxiousness Eventually with time, the skill can be used without you consciously thinking through it; that means you have acquired an unconscious competence level.
+The Four Stages of Learning highlight how, at the start, we are often unconscious of our incompetence.
+The moment we recognise our incompetence and lack of knowledge, the urge to acquire the skills emerges.
+You will then have to consciously put in the effort to learn the skill, which often requires time and effort and is accompanied by feelings like stress and anxiousness.
+Eventually, with time, the skill can be used without you consciously thinking through it; that means you have acquired an unconscious competence level.

-Several tools that help you “knowing what you don't know” or recognising your blind spot can be mistakenly related to some elements of a Johari Window.
-Just for clarification, Johari Window address self-awareness, while the four stages of competence are mainly your guidance to the four levels of learning.
+Several tools that help you to "know what you don't know" or recognise your blind spots can be mistakenly related to some elements of a Johari Window.
+Just for clarification, the Johari Window addresses self-awareness, while the four stages of competence mainly guide you through the four levels of learning.

 The four stages of learning